Comparisons of two-stage models for flood mitigation of electrical substations: Results

 As mentioned in Section~\ref{subsection:experiments}, to validate our models we evaluated the performance of the mitigation solutions they prescribed under an AC power flow model.
 In these evaluations, we fixed the mitigation solutions and solved the independent recourse problems to local optimality.
 Taking the solutions of the AC power flow model as the ground truth, we observed that our models underestimate the total load shed by a substantial margin, similar to what was observed in \citet{Garifi2022}.
 As shown in Figure~\ref{fig:acpf-error}, we illustrate the absolute and relative error of the DC model.

 In each of these two plots, each point represents a distinct contingency that arose under at least one of the optimal mitigation solutions our models prescribed.
 As shown in the left plot of Figure~\ref{fig:acpf-error}, the absolute error in load shed ranged from 0.4 GW for minor contingencies to upwards of 1.6 GW for the most severe contingencies.
 Here, we measure the severity of the contingency by the number of bus outages.
 The absolute error was generally worse for more severe contingencies.
 Interestingly, as shown in the right plot of Figure~\ref{fig:acpf-error}, the relative error tended to be smaller for more severe contingency states.
 That is, though the error in total load shed increases absolutely in the severity of the contingency, it increases slowly relative to the increase in total load shed itself.
 Though we illustrate this here only for the DC model, we observed the same trends for LPAC-C, LPAC-F, and QPAC.
 In the AC solutions, we observed that most of the additional load shed is caused by bus voltage magnitude limits and branch thermal limits being reached in the vicinity of the buses where the additional load is shed.
+We conjecture that if these constraints are binding for certain buses and branches under normal circumstances, then substation flooding affecting those components may lead to the optimal AC power flow-informed mitigation solution being different from the solutions that are optimal under our surrogate models of power flow.

 Despite our models incorporating surrogate PF models and overgeneration which lead to sizable approximation errors, they are evidently capable of prescribing effective mitigation solutions.
 For both case studies and uncertainty perspectives, we illustrate this for the DC model in Figure~\ref{fig:acpf-perf}.